 ADHD Accommodations for Work

-Workplace ADHD accommodations are increasingly common because companies are more aware that these changes pay off in satisfaction, turnover, and productivity.
+ADHD workplace accommodations are becoming increasingly common as companies become more aware that these changes yield benefits in terms of employee satisfaction, turnover, and productivity.

 Common ADHD Accommodations for Work: